shapeoko/Docs/content/zaxis.md

 ![exploded view of Spindle Carriage Assembly](tPictures/PS20029_4.png)

 Place the V-wheels and the Delrin Lead nut (for the Z-axis Rail Assembly) on one side of the Spindle Mount Plate and the Universal Spindle Mount Straps on the other.
-The Eccentric Nuts go in the larger holes.
+The Eccentric Nuts go in the larger holes. **Note:** Be certain to use the aluminum spacers and ensure that all V-wheels are vertically aligned with each other.

 ##Z-Axis Rail Assembly (PS20028)